Where to go hiking near Stockholm

 There are a few different ways to reach the parks that surround Brunnsviken.
 From T-Centralen, take a commuter train heading north and get off at Solna, then catch bus #515 to Haga Norra.

-Since Brunnsviken is still sort of close to the middle of Stockholm, driving there can be a real hassle (expect tolls and traffic).
+Since Brunnsviken is so close to the middle of Stockholm, driving there can be a real hassle (expect tolls and traffic).
 If you’re determined to drive, just keep on the E4 and take exit 167 for Haga Park.

 Nacka Nature Reserve and Hellasgården